Bev Perdue: North Carolina legislature

 Perdue, a Democrat, served in the North Carolina House of Representatives from 1987 to 1991, and in the North Carolina Senate from 1991 to 2001.
 She represented Craven, Lenoir and Pamlico counties in the House and Craven, Carteret and Pamlico in the Senate.

 Elections

 In 1990, she ran for the State Senate in North Carolina's 3rd Senate District, vacated by retiring State Senator Bill Barker (D-Pamlico County).
 In 1996, she won re-election against Republican Holt Faircloth, Carteret County Commissioner, 60%-40%.
 In 1998, she won re-election against Republican George Hipps 60%-40%.

 Tenure

-During her last three terms in the Senate, she served as co-chair of the Appropriations Committee While she was in office, the General Assembly increased teacher pay and passed Governor Hunt's Excellent Schools Act and Smart Start.
+During her last three terms in the Senate, she served as co-chair of the Appropriations Committee While she was in office, the General Assembly increased teacher pay and passed Governor Jim Hunt's Excellent Schools Act and Smart Start.
 Additionally, she led the debate that created North Carolina's Clean Water Management Trust Fund.
 She fought for more benefits for senior citizens.